intelligent-exploration/mineralexplorationcourse/README.md

 The prac classes are compulsory.
 And the assessment will be a write-up of one of the pracs.
 More details given in the assessment section.

-# Environemnt installation and setup
+# Environment installation and setup

 Download this repo: ht which contains all the small datasets and the codes/notebooks we will be using: https://github.com/intelligent-exploration/mineralexplorationcourse/archive/master.zip